College of Education, Nursing and Health Professions

 Job growth for preschool teachers is projected to grow 10 percent from 2016 to 2026 according to the federal Bureau of Labor Statistics, faster than the average for all occupations.
 Growth is expected due to a continued focus on the important of early childhood education.

 Students applying to the early childhood education program are accepted for admission in either the fall or the spring semester.
-Although there are no strict application deadlines, we recommend that candidates' applications be received by December 1 for entrance in January and by March 1 for entrance in September.
+Although there are no strict application deadlines, we recommend that you apply by December 1 for entrance in January and by March 1 for entrance in September.

-For admission to programs in the Department of Education, 16 units of secondary subjects are expected and should include the following as minimal:
+For admission to programs in the Department of Education, 16 units of secondary subjects are expected and should include the following at a minimum:

 - English, 4 units